rishav21r/Mini-Python-Projects-Collections/csv_to_json/readme.md

 ```

 ## Usage
-* Ensure you have Python installed on your system.
+1. Ensure you have Python installed on your system.
-* Navigate to the csv_to_json directory.
+2. Navigate to the csv_to_json directory.
-* Install the required dependencies using the command mentioned in the Requirements section.
+3. Install the required dependencies using the command mentioned in the Requirements section.
-* Run the script using the following command:
+4. Run the script using the following command:

 ```bash
 python csvtojason.py
 ```
+5. A popup window will appear, allowing you to select the input CSV file and choose where to save the output JSON file.